 SHARE Fellows are the most recognized members of our community for their close participation.
 We go hand-in-hand with them in creating and shaping future projects… and they are the ones to thank when you hear of a new innitiative coming from our way!

-We proudly introduce you to our first five SHARE Fellows:
+We proudly introduce you to our seven SHARE Fellows:

 Serban Tiganas is one of the most well-known names from Cluj-Napoca and from the entire country in the field of architecture.
 He is currently the president of the Order of the Architects of Romania, institution inside which he has initiated the study of Architecture as a profession and of The Policy for Architecture in Romania.

 A graduate of the “Ion Mincu” University of Architecture and Urbanism in Bucharest, he is also a trainer, preoccupied with the understanding and the evolution of Romanian architecture and especially with its growing impact on peoples lives.